-Nicolas Tredell's most recent book, C. P. Snow: The Dynamics of Hope, was published by Palgrave on 28 September 2012.
-Earlier books include Existence and Evolution: The Novels of Colin Wilson (1982; second edn, 2004); Uncancelled Challenge: The Work of Raymond Williams (1990); The Critical Decade: Culture in Crisis (1993); Conversations with Critics: Interviews with John Barrell, Catherine Belsey, Bernard Bergonzi, Christine Brooke-Rose, A. S. Byatt, David Caute, Brian Cox, Donald Davie, Terry Eagleton, Stephen Heath, Robert Hewison, Richard Hoggart, Lisa Jardine, Sir Frank Kermode, Colin MacCabe, Karl Miller, Roger Scruton, C. H. Sisson, George Steiner, Marina Warner (1994); Caute's Confrontations: The Novels of David Caute (1994); Fighting Fictions: The Novels of B. S. Johnson (2000; second edn, 2010); Cinemas of the Mind: A Critical History of Film Theory (2002); The Great Gatsby: A Continuum Reader's Guide (2007); and Analysing Texts: The Great Gatsby and Tender is the Night (2011).
+Nicolas Tredell's most recent book, Analysing Texts: Charles Dickens: David Copperfield and Great Expectations was published by Palgrave in July 2013.
+Earlier books include Existence and Evolution: The Novels of Colin Wilson (1982; second edn, 2004); Uncancelled Challenge: The Work of Raymond Williams (1990); The Critical Decade: Culture in Crisis (1993); Conversations with Critics: Interviews with John Barrell, Catherine Belsey, Bernard Bergonzi, Christine Brooke-Rose, A. S. Byatt, David Caute, Brian Cox, Donald Davie, Terry Eagleton, Stephen Heath, Robert Hewison, Richard Hoggart, Lisa Jardine, Sir Frank Kermode, Colin MacCabe, Karl Miller, Roger Scruton, C. H. Sisson, George Steiner, Marina Warner (1994); Caute's Confrontations: The Novels of David Caute (1994); Fighting Fictions: The Novels of B. S. Johnson (2000; second edn, 2010); Cinemas of the Mind: A Critical History of Film Theory (2002); The Great Gatsby: A Continuum Reader's Guide (2007); Analysing Texts: The Great Gatsby and Tender is the Night (2011) and C. P. Snow: The Dynamics of Hope (2012).

 He was contributing editor of PN Review from 1983-9 and a judge of the Geoffrey Faber Memorial Prize for Poetry in 1994.
 Since 1999, he has been Consultant Editor of the Palgrave Macmillan Essential Criticism Guides series, which now numbers sixty-eight volumes, seven of which he has himself produced: The Great Gatsby (1997); Great Expectations (1998); Heart of Darkness (1998); The Sound and the Fury/As I Lay Dying (1999); The Fiction of Martin Amis (2000); Macbeth (2006); and A Midsummer Night's Dream (2010).